gpgkd906/Jquery.Circle.js/README.md

 ```js
 $("#circle").circle(option);
 ```
-the option is unnecessary,but you can customize it to make new action.
+the option is unnecessary,but you can customize it to make new action,also.